Top/Articles/UniFi hit by 25 flaws at once: cameras, door locks and routers

 CVE-2026-47367 (CVSS 9.9): command injection in the UID Enterprise Agent

 The UID Enterprise Agent is the resident software that runs Ubiquiti's enterprise identity platform "UID" on the host side.
 Abusing its input-validation gap allows arbitrary command execution on the host running the agent.
-Organizations using UID must update this agent in addition to UniFi OS itself.
+This is an agent-side flaw, not a UniFi OS one: the fix is UID Enterprise Agent 1.61.4 or later, with 1.61.3 and earlier affected.
+Moving UniFi OS to 5.1.15+ leaves this one open, so organizations using UID must treat the agent update as its own task.

 CVE-2026-47368 (CVSS 8.6): unauthenticated data theft from the device